danielabar/meblog/src/markdown/they-dont-all-have-to-be-activerecord-models.md

 => ["Email already taken"]
 ```

 The last thing we'll need on the `CustomerForm` model is the ability to save a customer to the database.
-Save should return false if the model is invalid, otherwise create and save an instance of the `Customer` model.
+The `save` method should return false if the model is invalid, otherwise create and save an instance of the `Customer` model.
 Let's also make the saved `Customer` model an instance variable so that it can be accessed by the controller to populate the `show` view.

 The final `CustomerForm` class: